Department of Psychology

 320 Drugs and Human Behavior (3).
 Prerequisite, PSYC 101.
 This course will examine the use of drugs to alter behavior.
 Social implications of drug use and methods for preventing and treating drug abuse also will be considered.

 395 Independent Research (1–3).
 Prerequisite, PSYC 101.
-Also required, two additional psychology courses, a minimum of a 2.5 grade point average, and permission of the instructor.
+Also required, two additional psychology courses, at least one of which must be numbered 200 or greater, a minimum of a 2.5 grade point average, and permission of the instructor.
 Supervised research resulting in a written report.
 May be repeated for credit up to six hours.

 400 Conditioning and Learning (NBIO 400) (3).
 Prerequisites, PSYC 101 and 222.
 A comprehensive survey of the methods, findings, and theories of classical and operant conditioning.
 Skills necessary to evaluate, integrate, and summarize significant original literature will be developed.

 401 Animal Behavior (NBIO 401) (3).
 Prerequisites, PSYC 101, and BIOL 101 or PSYC 222.
 PSYC 270 recommended.
 Ethological, genetic, and physiological variables will be studied in relation to their behavioral effects.